 Non-Hodgkin lymphoma is more common in men than women, and among individuals of Caucasian descent.
-The number of new cases of non-Hodgkin lymphoma was 19.7 per 100,000 men and women per year based on 2007-2011 cases.
+The rate of new cases of non-Hodgkin lymphoma was 18.7 per 100,000 men and women per year based on 2016–2020 cases, age-adjusted.

 Non-Hodgkin lymphoma is most frequently diagnosed among people aged 65–74.